 - Museum number

 Painting, hanging scroll.
-Iris pool; trees and house on bank; birds in sky.
+Teahouse and pine trees on a hill overlooking a lake, irises blooming along the shore, birds in sky.
 Ink and colour on silk.
 Signed and sealed.

 - Production date